AsukaJenny/AsukaJenny.github.io/_pages/cv.md

 Service & Leadership
 ======
 * 2019 Summer: Part-time Assistant, Remote, Boston Consulting Group
-    * Assisted with desk research, making cold calls and collecting first-hand product information through interviews
+    * Assisted in preparing materials for desk research, making cold calls and survey data collection
+    * Utilized think-cell to create various professional, precise charts in slides for presentation
 * 2017, 2018 Summer: Alumini Association Student Assistant, Sun-yat sen University
-    * Mentored 100+ students to interview alumni over 20+ cities
+    * Mentored over 100+ students to interview graduated alumni over 20+ cities working in industry and collected materials from alumni into archive
-    * Collected materials and archived documents
+    * Helped with administrative stuff in holding workshops, career fairs and invited graduated alumni back to campus to give talks with students